Visually impaired people in Zimbabwe have made a bold request to

 The Braille System is a method that is widely used by blind people to read and write.
 Braille was devised in 1821 by Louis Braille, a blind Frenchman.

 There is a growing number of blind people in Zimbabwe and conservative estimates put the figure at about 10 percent of Zimbabwe’s population.
-NASCOH says HIV/AIDS figures should also indicate prevelance rates among their members.
+NASCOH says HIV/AIDS figures should also indicate prevelance rates

 In a recent interview with Irin, Alexander Phiri, the director-general of the Southern Africa Federation of the Disabled insisted that what is needed are “specially designed approaches focusing on people with disabilities, and in consultation with people with disabilities”.